 1. Accounting Policies 22

 2. Accounting Standards that have been issued but have not yet been adopted 26

-3. Critical Judgements in Applying Accounting Policies 26

 4. Intra-group Funding Arrangement Between the PCC and Chief Constable 27

 5. Notes to the Expenditure and Funding Analysis 28

-6. Assumptions Made About the Future and Other Major Sources of Estimation Uncertainty 30
+6. Assumptions Made About the Future and Other Major Sources of Estimation Uncertainty 29

 7. Post Balance Sheet Events 30

 8. Employees' Remuneration 31

 9. Related Parties 33

-10 External Audit Costs 33
+10. External Audit Costs 33

-11 Grant Income 34
+11. Grant Income 34

-12 Private Finance Initiatives 34
+12. Private Finance Initiatives 34

-13 Defined Benefit Pension Schemes 36
+13. Defined Benefit Pension Schemes 36

-14 Creditors 42
+14. Creditors 42

-15 Collaborative Arrangements 43
+15. Collaborative Arrangements

-16 Contingent Liabilities 45
+16. Contingent Liabilities 45

-17 Going Concern 46